Kevin C. Fitzpatrick

 The Lost Algonquin Round Table: Humor, Fiction, Journalism, Criticism and Poetry From America’s Most Famous Literary Circle (Donald Books, 2009) was co-edited with Nat Benchley, a grandson of Robert Benchley.
 This book is the first collection of writing by more than a dozen members of the “Vicious Circle” that met at the Algonquin Hotel.
 I had a wonderful time editing this book and choosing selections by Parker, Benchley, Heywood Broun, Edna Ferber, George S. Kaufman, Frank Sullivan, and many others.
 If you’ve only heard the one-liners and wisecracks associated with the group, this is a book to show you how they got their reputations as writers.

-I have given talks and speaking engagements at the New York Public Library, New York Transit Museum, Union League Club, Princeton Club, Los Angeles Athletic Club, and many other libraries and organizations.
+I have given talks and speaking engagements at the New York Public Library, New-York Historical Society, New York Transit Museum, Union League Club, Princeton Club, Los Angeles Athletic Club, and many other libraries and organizations.
+I have appeared on the Travel Channel Mysteries at the Museum, C-SPAN American History TV, BBC Radio, NPR, and many more.

 In 1998 I founded the Dorothy Parker Society, which has been featured in The New York Times, Los Angeles Times, USA Today, National Geographic Traveler, and BBC Radio.
 I wrote, designed, and produced dorothyparker.com, which was named a “site of the year” by Yahoo.
 In conjunction with the Algonquin Hotel, I lead walking tours of the former Round Table homes and haunts in Manhattan.

-I am a member of The Lambs and the Guides Association of New York City.
-In my spare time, I’m a licensed New York City Sightseeing Guide and have been leading walking tours since 1999.
-I give tours of Manhattan, Governors Island, and Cypress Hills National Cemetery in Brooklyn.
+I’m a licensed New York City Sightseeing Guide and have been leading walking tours since 1999.
+I give tours of Manhattan, Governors Island, Ellis Island, Liberty Island, and Cypress Hills National Cemetery in Brooklyn.

 I reside with my wife and son on the Upper West Side of Manhattan, as well as Shelter Island, Long Island.